angeloashmore/react-lunr/README.md

 submission.

 Note: [Formik][formik] is used in the following example to handle form state, but is not required.
-As long as your string query is passed via `setQuery` or with the `query` prop, you can manage how to provide it.
+As long as your query is passed via `setQuery` or with the `query` prop, you can manage how to provide it.

 ```js
 import React from 'react'